6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Saint-Philibert de Tournus

-Stop for 45 minutes to explore this 12th century monastic complex, the last its kind in Europe.
-Robustly constructed with few windows, the interior is decorated with a 12th century mosaic depicting the zodiac, and medieval frescoes.
-Also, be sure to head down to the 10th century crypt its rows of sweeping arches and decorated columns.
+Stop for 45 minutes to explore this 12th-century monastic complex, the last of its kind in Europe.
+Robustly constructed with few windows, the interior is decorated with a 12th-century mosaic depicting the zodiac and medieval frescoes.
+Also, be sure to head down to the 10th-century crypt, its rows of sweeping arches and decorated columns.
 The cloister makes for a delightful walk and feels more like a private park thanks to its trimmed hedges.

 Clermont-Ferrand